openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 line into the command box and select scheduling parameters as desired.

 .. image:: /new_user_guide/images/62_rsync2.jpg
-    :width: 833px
+    :width: 750px
     :align: center
-    :height: 589px
+    :height: 530px
     :alt:

 User Options for Backup:

 * **Automated:**

-As configured above, and **ENABLED** (green), this Scheduled Job will run the Rsync command line once a week, on Monday, at 05:00AM.
+As configured above, and if **ENABLED** (green), this Scheduled Job will run the Rsync command line once a week, on Monday, at 05:00AM.
 After the first run of the command, which may take an extended period to complete, a week or more would be a good backup interval.
 Generally speaking, the backup interval should be long enough to allow for the discovery of a data